harshgit/se577-software-architecture/README.md

 # se577-software-architecture

-This branch contains the work for week 6 deliverable
+This branch contains the work for the final project deliverables

 ## Architecture Model